mickfuzz/dyne_docs/src/terminal/docs/41-glossary.md

 ## archive

-A file, usually compressed, containing multiple files.\
+A file, usually compressed, containing multiple files.

 ## argument

 An input value required for a command to process.
 Also called "parameter".
-Contrast with **option**.\
+Contrast with **option**.

 ## ash

 A smaller version of the Bourne shell (sh).
-The ash shell is a clone of Berkeley\'s Bourne shell (sh).
+The ash shell is a clone of Berkeley's Bourne shell (sh).
 Ash supports all of the standard sh shell commands, but is considerably smaller than sh.
 The ash shell lacks some Bourne shell features (for example, command-line histories), but it uses a lot less memory.